Hounds

 Irish Wolfhounds tend to shed all year round, so regular brushing will help to remove dead hair and leave the coat in good condition.
 The idea of bathing an Irish Greyhound might seem like a tall order because of their size, but you shouldn’t need to do this often.
 Bathing around every six months, or if it gets dirty, is usually fine.

-The dogs' teeth should be brushed regularly and nails trimmed for comfort.
+The dogs’ teeth should be brushed regularly and their nails trimmed for comfort.
 Periodically checking the ears and cleaning them can help protect against infection and should be incorporated into your care routine.

 Irish Wolfhounds are not particularly vocal dogs but may bark on occasion.
 Training can help limit and control your dog’s barking habits.